gebodal/annodoc/index.md

 <span style="float:right;font-size:75%;opacity:0.5">(Constructed example.)</span>
 </div>

 Please annotate all instances of Object Names that you encounter, even if they are not directly linked to properties or measurements, as this aids our entity recognition models.
+Generic objects (e.g. "supernova", "galaxies") shouldn't be annotated as Objects unless they function as such in the sentence, however.
+But specific names (e.g. "NGC 571", "Ceta Ori", "Local Group") should always be annotated.

 <div markdown="1">
 ~~~ ann